-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to replace the system processor assembly.
-For instructions, see Replacing a part using the Systems Director Management Console.

-If you do not have an HMC or SDMC, complete the following steps to replace the system processor assembly:
+If your system is managed by the Hardware Management Console (HMC), use the HMC to complete the steps for replacing a control-panel signal cable.
+For instructions, see "Replacing a part by using the HMC" on page 24.
+If you do not have an HMC, complete this procedure to remove and replace a control-panel signal cable.